bokas5/taxation-service/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

-## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:

 ## Assumptions

 We are assuming that each country has tax rules set in stone, and we put those rules in the `CountryTaxRules` table.